 Is it possible to nurture a love for art without investing in lessons?
 It is, says Jessie Chandran, a self-taught artist and art instructor with a background in psychology.
-Below, she shares her thoughts on art and how it can benefit everyone, especially children—read on to find out how you can have fun exploring art with your child at home.
+Read on for our conversation with her.

 You taught yourself to draw and paint.
 When did you develop a passion for art?